kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/05_manual-testing-of-endpoints.md

 ### Order endpoints

-For the order endpoints we can follow the same procedure: we create a new file in the `test` directory of our project, and fill it with some HTTP requests:
+For the order endpoints we can follow the same procedure: we create a new file called `OrderTest.http` in the `test` directory of our project, and fill it with some HTTP requests:

 ```kotlin
 GET http://127.0.0.1:8080/order/2020-04-06-01